-Scenario: A family living in eastern Montana is making their way to western Montana for a family vacation.
+Scenario: A family living in Idaho is making their way to western Montana for a family vacation.
 They have two vehicles.
 One towing a boat and the other towing two jet skis.
-They stop for a short visit at Tiber reservoir (invasive zebra or quagga mussel larvae were detected in 2016) to take their watercraft out on the reservoir.
-After their stay at Tiber reservoir, they are planning to visit Hungry Horse Reservoir and then Flathead Lake.
+They stop for a short visit at the Snake River (invasive zebra or quagga mussel adults and larvae were detected in 2023) to take their watercraft out on a local reservoir.
+After their stay at the reservoir, they are planning to visit Hungry Horse Reservoir and then Flathead Lake.